dancju/dancju.github.io/_posts/2015-07-24-ml-linear-regression.md

 title: "Machine learning: linear regression"
 ---

-This post is a lecture note about linear regression.
+This is a lecture note about linear regression.

 ## Definitions